CraftySalamander/RTS_Overlay/Readme.md

 # Web solution

 The main page of the [web version](https://rts-overlay.github.io/) is visible below.
-Full instructions are available when hovering during a short time on the "i" icon on the top right of the page.
+Full instructions are available when hovering on the "i" icon on the top right of the page.

 ![Web-based version of RTS Overlay](/readme/rts_overlay_web.webp)

 ## Always On Top

 Once the build order is ready, click on the *Display overlay* button to generate a new (small) window with the requested build order.

-Be sure to use an *Always On Top* application to keep it on top of your game.
+In "Classical window" mode, be sure to use an *Always On Top* application to keep it on top of your game (no need for the "Picture-in-Picture" mode).

 [Microsoft PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/) is a good solution.
 It is free, developed by Microsoft and available on the *Microsoft Store*.
 Download it from the *Microsoft Store*, configure the hotkey for the *Always On Top* feature (you can also configure the border color) and use it on the *RTS Overlay* window.